Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and Rayleigh Environments: Numerical Results

-For the SD, it is observed that lower element spacing at the RIS increases rate.
-This verifies the analysis in Sec. \ref{sec:analysis_insights}, as (\ref{eq:Efkfk}) monotonically increases with correlation.
+For the \gls{SD}, it is observed that lower element spacing at the \gls{RIS} increases rate.
+This verifies the analysis in Sec. \ref{sec:ESNR_Ricean}, as (\ref{eq:Efkfk}) monotonically increases with correlation.
 In contrast, lower element spacing at the BS decreases rate.
-This also verifies findings in Sec. \ref{sec:analysis_insights}, as (\ref{eq:Ehdf}) decreases with correlation.
-The RIS element spacing is more influential than the BS element spacing to the rate of the SD.
-As expected, the rate is higher for the scenario where both spacings are $0.1\lambda$ than when both spacings are $0.5\lambda$.
-This is due to RIS correlation predominantly affecting the typically larger quadratic $\mathbf{f}_k^\dagger\mathbf{f}_k$ term in (\ref{eq:Efkfk}), and BS correlation mostly affecting the typically smaller $\mathbf{h}_{\mathrm{d}}^\dagger\mathbf{f}_k$ cross product in (\ref{eq:Ehdf}).
+This also verifies findings in Sec. \ref{sec:ESNR_Ricean}, as (\ref{eq:Ehdf}) decreases with correlation.
+The \gls{RIS} element spacing is more influential than the \gls{BS} element spacing to the rate of the \gls{SD}.
+As expected, the rate is higher for the scenario where both spacings are $0.1\lambda$ than when both spacings are $0.5\lambda$, even when mutual coupling is considered at the \gls{BS}.
+This is due to \gls{RIS} correlation predominantly affecting the typically larger quadratic $\mathbf{f}_k^\dagger\mathbf{f}_k$ term in (\ref{eq:Efkfk}), and \gls{BS} correlation mostly affecting the typically smaller $\mathbf{h}_{\mathrm{d}}^\dagger\mathbf{f}_k$ cross product in (\ref{eq:Ehdf}).

-The TMSE method is designed for a RIS-BS channel with a strong LoS component, which is assisted by higher correlation and a higher $\eta_\mathrm{rb}$.
-This is evidenced by smaller RIS element spacing increasing the mean sum rate of the TMSE design.
+The \gls{TMSE} method is designed for a \gls{RIS}-\gls{BS} channel with a strong \gls{LoS} component, which is assisted by higher correlation and a higher $\eta_\mathrm{rb}$.
+This is evidenced by smaller \gls{RIS} element spacing increasing the mean sum rate of the \gls{TMSE} design.
 However, as $\eta_\mathrm{rb}$ also becomes large, there is a substantial performance degradation.
-While the algorithm is more accurate for this scenario, strongly LoS channels are not ideal to support multiple users, as the MU channels cannot be separated within a single frequency band.
-Also, unlike the SD, the BS element spacing is more influential to the rate of the TMSE design.
-The TMSE method relies on channel separability to serve multiple users in one band.
-Decreasing the BS element spacing limits this in both the direct and RIS paths, significantly decreasing the performance of the TMSE method.
-The SD performs comparatively better when correlation is high at the BS, due to separability not being required for its operation.
+While the algorithm is more accurate for this scenario, strongly \gls{LoS} channels are not ideal to support multiple users, as the \gls{MU} channels cannot be separated.
+Also, unlike the \gls{SD}, the \gls{BS} element spacing is more influential to the rate of the \gls{TMSE} design.
+The \gls{TMSE} method relies on channel separability to serve multiple users in one band.
+Decreasing the \gls{BS} element spacing limits this in both the direct and \gls{RIS} paths, significantly decreasing the performance of the \gls{TMSE} method.
+The \gls{SD} performs comparatively better when correlation is high at the \gls{BS}, due to separability not being required for its operation.